apache/hadoop/hadoop-hdds/docs/content/Prometheus.md

   limitations under the License.
 -->

-[Prometheus](https://prometheus.io/) is an open-source monitoring server developed under under the [Cloud Native Foundation](Cloud Native Foundation).
+[Prometheus](https://prometheus.io/) is an open-source monitoring server developed under under the [Cloud Native Computing Foundation](https://www.cncf.io/).

 Ozone supports Prometheus out of the box.
 The servers start a prometheus compatible metrics endpoint where all the available hadoop metrics are published in prometheus exporter format.